Pressure Cooker Garlic-Dill Deviled Eggs

 - 1/8 teaspoon paprika or cayenne pepper

 - Pour water into 6-qt. electric pressure cooker.
 Place trivet in cooker; set eggs on trivet.
 Lock lid; make sure vent is closed.
-Select manual setting; adjust pressure to high, and set time to 8 minutes.
-When finished cooking, quick-release pressure according to manufacturer's directions.
+Select manual setting; adjust pressure to low, and set time to 5 minutes.
+When finished cooking, allow pressure to naturally release for 5 minutes; quick-release any remaining pressure according to manufacturer's directions.
 Immediately place eggs in a bowl of ice water to cool.

 - Cut eggs lengthwise in half.
 Remove yolks, reserving whites.
 In a bowl, mash yolks.
 Stir in all remaining ingredients except paprika.
 Spoon or pipe into egg whites.

 - Refrigerate, covered, at least 30 minutes before serving.
-Sprinkle with paprika.
-Yield: 2 dozen.
+Sprinkle with paprika and, if desired, additional dill.